Yobe State House of Assembly

 Yobe State House of Assembly is the legislative arm of the Yobe State Government.
-It is a unicameral body consisting of 24 members elected into 24 state constituencies and presided by a Speaker.
+It is a unicameral body consisting of 24 members elected into 24 state constituencies and presided by a Speaker.The assembly is responsible for enacting laws, Providing Budgets and Overseeing the activities of the State Government under the 1999 Nigerian Constitution.
 The current Speaker of the house is Hon.
 Chiroma Buba Mashio.
 The age of voting is 18.